 Ground Conditions

-Lift Director is responsible for determining if ground conditions are adequate for supporting crane operations.
+Lift Director is responsible for determining if ground conditions (slope, compaction, firmness) are adequate for supporting crane operations.

 Site Supervisor will identify the location of hazards beneath the equipment set-up area (such as voids, tanks, utilities) based on site drawings, as-built drawings, and/or soil analyses and communicate them with Lift Director and Operator prior to crane assembly.
 Cribbing must not be assembled or used unless ground conditions are firm, drained, and graded to a sufficient extent so that, in conjunction (if necessary) with the use of supporting materials, the equipment manufacturer's specifications for adequate support and degree of level of the equipment are met.